Non-LLM Actors

-Beach's session manager invokes a Participant once per turn-advancement step.
-LLMs are one Participant kind; deterministic logic is another.
+Beach's router invokes an ActorFn once per turn-advancement step.
+LLM actors are one kind; deterministic logic is another.
 The framework treats them identically — same lifecycle, same RespondCall output, same observability hooks.
 Choosing one over the other is a question of what kind of work this turn-step does, not a question of how Beach wraps it.

-This guide is the wiring story for non-LLM Participants.
+This guide is the wiring story for non-LLM actors.
 For the broader question of when to advance a turn (vs. handle an event without advancing), see Adding a Participant.

 • Triage classification.
 Inbound shape (length, language, predicate-match, regex) decides which downstream specialist runs next.
 The decision is mechanical; an LLM would just paraphrase the rule.